betterscientificsoftware/bssw.io/Articles/Blog/2026-09-ux-methods-research-software-lifecycle.md

 **Md Hasan Shahriar Simanto**

 Senior UX Researcher at MathWorks, where he conducts user research for MATLAB, a scientific computing platform used by engineers and scientists.
 Since 2018, his work has focused on human-centered research and usability across scientific software, cloud infrastructure, cybersecurity, and enterprise systems, with current work centered on the usability of AI-assisted technical workflows.
 He is an active member of the US-RSE UX Working Group.
-Reach him at hsimanto@mathworks.com.
+Reach him at hsimanto@mathworks.com

 **Rajshree Deshmukh**

-User Experience Designer at Lawrence Berkeley National Laboratory's Scientific Data Division, where she designs intuitive software products and contributes to projects including NERSC, STRUDEL, and the Orphaned Wells project.
-She has over nine years of industry experience at Reuters, IBM, and Nutanix, and holds a Master's in Information Design from the National Institute of Design, India.
-Reach her at rajshreed@lbl.gov.
+User Experience Designer at Lawrence Berkeley National Laboratory's Scientific Data Division, where she designs intuitive software products and contributes to projects including NERSC, ESnet, PrOMMiS and the Orphaned Wells project.
+She has over ten years of industry experience at Reuters, IBM, and Nutanix, and holds a Master's in Information Design from the National Institute of Design, India.
+Reach her at rajshreed@lbl.gov
 <!---
 Publish: No
 Track: Deep Dive